karatelabs/karate/README.md

 * call read('classpath:common-setup.feature') config
 ```

+You can use [`callonce`](#callonce) instead of `call` in case you have multiple `Scenario` sections or [`Examples`](#data-driven-tests).
 Note the 'inline' use of the [read](#reading-files) function as a short-cut above.
 This applies to JS functions as well:

 ```cucumber
 * call read('my-function.js')
 ```

 ### HTTP Basic Authentication Example
 This should make it clear why Karate does not provide 'out of the box' support for any particular HTTP authentication scheme.
 Things are designed so that you can plug-in what you need, without needing to compile Java code.
-You get to choose how to
-manage your environment-specific configuration values such as user-names and passwords.
+You get to choose how to manage your environment-specific configuration values such as user-names and passwords.

 First the JavaScript file, `basic-auth.js`:
 ```javascript